darkf/almixer/README.txt

 - Uses OpenAL as the audio engine instead of SDL.
 - Not subject to known SDL and SDL_mixer bugs/limitations
 - ALmixer was designed to work cooperatively with OpenAL features and effects.
-- ALmixer has been used by millions of users as the sound engine behind the Corona SDK.
+- ALmixer has been battle hardened since 2011, as the core audio engine of the Corona SDK by thousands of developers and millions of players (iOS, Android, Mac, Windows)
 - ALmixer has successfully been binded for use in Lua and JavaScript.
+- ALmixer has been around for over a decade.
+- ALmixer owned Apple's bug list on OpenAL for many years, and helped work out many problems on Mac and iOS.
+- Thanks to commercial interests, a lot more attention has been focused on mobile (iOS/Android) than most other cross platform audio libraries.

 Why would you want to use SDL_mixer over ALmixer?
-- SDL_mixer has been around longer and audited by more developers.
+- Despite ALmixer's age, SDL_mixer has still been around longer and audited by more developers.
 - OpenAL while an industry cross-platform standard, is still not as ubiquitous as SDL.
 - OpenAL may have a different set of bugs and there are different implementations of OpenAL which may have different bugs.
 - SDL_mixer effects are not ported.
 (You should utilize OpenAL effects instead.)